frontendpatterns/frontendpatterns.dev/src/content/patterns/component-testing.md

 ## Solution

-Apply the Component Testing pattern by testing components in isolation to verify their behavior and output, and reinforce it with concise examples or tests.
+Test components in isolation to verify their behavior and output.
 For example, run an integration test that fills the checkout form, submits it, and asserts on the rendered receipt.